Division polynomials for arbitrary isogenies: Functions supported on two-torsion

-is the subspace generated by $\alpha, \beta, \gamma$.
-If it is of dimension $3$, then we conclude from linearity that the fibres are of even size, and so the number of elements in the cube having $P_\phi = P_i$ is odd.
+If it is of dimension $3$ (so $C$ has 8 distinct elements), then we conclude from linearity that the fibres of $\kappa_i |_C$ are of even size, and so all the $a_i$ are odd.

-On the other hand, if it is of lower dimension, then each element in the cube has even multiplicity in the list of cube elements.
-Therefore $P_\phi = P_i$ occurs an even number of times for $\phi$ in the list.
+On the other hand, if $C$ is of lower dimension, then each element in the image under $\rho$ of the list \eqref{eqn:list} occurs with even multiplicity.
+Therefore $P_\phi = P_i$ occurs an even number of times amongst $\phi$ in \eqref{eqn:list}.